Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Cape Verde to Rome (Fiumicino)

-In Cape Verde, there are 2 airports that have direct flights to Rome (Fiumicino).
+There are 2 airports in Cape Verde that have non-stop flights to Rome (Fiumicino).

 From Boa Vista and Sal, Cape Verde, you can fly with Neos.